griffithlab/rnaseq_tutorial_wiki/AWS-Setup.md

 * logout and log back in

 ###Set up additional storage for workspace
 We may need to run a setup script to mount a workspace folder on ephemeral (or EBS) storage.
-This can't really be done ahead of time in the saved AMI.
+This can not really be done ahead of time in the saved AMI.
 See https://github.com/griffithlab/rnaseq_tutorial/blob/master/setup/preinstall.sh.
 This script has been provided in the home directory of the AMI.
 It just needs to be run at first launch of the student instance.
 Copy/download the preinstall.sh script to the ubuntu home directory and create the necessary dirs and links as below.
 But, do not run `bash preinstall.sh` until later when actually spinning up student/instructor instance.
 NOTE: This may or may not be necessary depending on how you set up volumes and type of instance you choose.
 For example, if you setup an extra EBS volume (instead of relying on ephemeral storage) and mount this drive (for storing working data) and you create the appropriate fstab entries then create an AMI, new instances may just be ready to go.
 See https://github.com/griffithlab/rnaseq_tutorial/blob/master/setup/setup_mounts.sh
 ```
 mkdir /workspace
 cd ~